Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 ARKG instantiations SHOULD be chosen in a way that such errors are impossible if `kh` was generated by an honest and correct implementation of `ARKG-Derive-Public-Key`.
-Incorrect or malicious implementations of `ARKG-Derive-Public-Key` do not degrade the security of a correct and honest implementation of `ARKG-Derive-Secret-Key`.
+Incorrect or malicious implementations of `ARKG-Derive-Public-Key` do not degrade the security of a correct and honest implementation of `ARKG-Derive-Private-Key`.
 See also {{design-rationale-mac}}.